 Oregon Notaries with an active commission are exempt from the training requirement if they complete and pass the exam, and submit their application before their commission expiration date.
-However, we encourage notaries to take the tutorial or attend a class, to make sure their knowledge is up to date and they are aware of new laws and administrative rules.
+However, to make sure they are aware of new laws and administrative rules, and as a good refresher before the exam, we encourage all notaries to take the free tutorial or attend a class.